synesthesiam/rhasspy/docs/intent-recognition.md

 # Intent Recognition

-After you voice command has been transcribed by the [speech to text](speech-to-text.md) system, the next step is to recognize your intent.
+After your voice command has been transcribed by the [speech to text](speech-to-text.md) system, the next step is to recognize your intent.
+The end result is a JSON event.

 ## Fsticuffs